-The Lower Manhattan Development Corporation (LMDC) intends to provide U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) program funds under Title I of the Housing and Community Development Act of 1974 for many of these proposed projects.
-These projects will provide public facilities that add to the quality of life for all communities in lower Manhattan and draw residents and visitors to the area, contributing toward the restoration, stabilization, and enhancement of the Lower Manhattan communities that were severely impacted by the September 11, 2001 attacks on the World Trade Center.
+Lower Manhattan Development Corporation (LMDC) intends to provide U.S. Department of Housing and Urban Development United States Department of Housing and Development (HUD) Community Development Block Grant (CDBG) program funds under Title I of the Housing and Community Development Act of 1974 for many of these proposed projects.
+These projects will provide public facilities that add to the quality of life for all communities in lower Manhattan and draw residents and visitors to the area, contributing toward the restoration, stabilization and enhancement of the Lower Manhattan communities that were severely impacted by the September 11, 2001 attacks on the World Trade Center (WTC).

-The projects include neighborhood parks and plazas, development of the East River waterfront with open space and community uses, interior parks, roadway reconstruction, storefront and façade improvements, and streetscape improvements.
-Each of these projects has independent utility-i.e., each would proceed in the absence of the others.
+The projects include neighborhood parks and plazas, East River waterfront spaces, gateway parks, and roadway and streetscape improvements.
+Each of the park projects has independent utility-i.e., each would proceed in the absence of the others.
 None of the projects is related in a way that would foreclose options or require LMDC to commit funding for the others.
-However, although they are separate projects, LMDC considered the cumulative impacts to determine whether they might collectively result in any significant adverse impacts.
+However, although they are separate projects, LMDC considered the cumulative impacts of these projects to determine whether they might collectively result in any significant adverse impacts.